Main Heritage

 1964 Fairfield Road

-One of the world's best and most unique small gardens.
-Known affectionately as "the garden that love built," this one acre jewel was created by Prince and Princess Nicholas Abkhazi in the middle of the last century.
-The garden's future was at risk in early 2000 when a strong community campaign resulted in TLC The Land Conservancy purchasing the property in February 2000.
+One of the world's best and unique small gardens.
+Known affectionately as "the garden that love built," this one acre jewel was created by Prince Nicolas and Princess Peggy Abkhazi in the middle of the last century.
+The garden's future was at risk in early 2000 when a strong community campaign resulted in The Land Conservancy of British Columbia (TLC) purchasing the property in February 2000.
+TLC has opened the Garden to the public year-round.
 This magical garden takes full advantage of its dramatic site that contains quiet woodland, rocky slopes and gorgeous vistas.
-The rhododendron woodland includes tree-like plants over 100 years old.
-A charming tea room and gift shop are located in the Abkhazi house.
+Abkhazi Garden is famous for its over 100 year old Rhododendrons, amongst other beautiful plantings, and for it's year-round appeal.
+The former Abkhazi home, designed by famed architect John Wade, is now a tea room and gift shop.

 BEACON HILL PARK